 Increasingly, however, the developing countries are important players, at least collectively.
 Asia and Latin America now constitute major markets.
-Under the new rules agreed upon in the Uruguay Round they, like other WTO members, are generally no longer able to opt out of aspects of an agreement, are generally no longer able to opt out of aspects of an agreement, furthermore, in the Uruguay Round developing countries were asked in the area of intellectual property rights to put energy into enforcement of a set of rules that, whatever their economic justification, benefit rich country corporations and not them.
+Under the new rules agreed upon in the Uruguay Round they, like other WTO members, are generally no longer able to opt out of aspects of an agreement, 31 or to block decisions by panels under the dispute settlement mechanism.
+Furthermore, in the Uruguay Round developing countries were asked in the area of intellectual property rights to put energy into enforcement of a set of rules that, whatever their economic justification, benefit rich country corporations and not them.
 Next time their interests will have to be taken into account.
 This means liberalization of trade in textiles, apparel, and agriculture, as already noted.
 It also means protection against arbitrary anti-dumping measures.
 If a new round has nothing to offer the developing countries, they might this time try to block it.
 This was the message of the failed Cancun summit of September 2003.